kahootali/devops-training-assignments/batch10/assignment2/tamkeen-zarah.md

 # Q3) Explain Docker Architecture

 - Docker is a tool used for containerization
-- Sharing of images
+## Client
+● A CLI fro interaction with Daemon

+## Daemon
+● Main component running and communicating with OS
+● Build and store Images
-- It can create,ship and run containers
+● It can create,ship and run containers

-- Runs as a single process
+## Registry
+● Sharing of images
+● DockerHub, private registries

 # Q4) Write command to create an nginx container in detached mode with name assignment-2 running on host port 9090 and container port 80 on a custom network named assignment-2